College Savings Plans

 Consider financial aid

 Financial aid eligibility is based on a variety of factors, not just on need and household income.
 Many families mistakenly believe they won’t qualify for financial aid.
 They prematurely decide not to apply for assistance.
-In fact, according to the College Board nearly two-thirds of all full-time undergraduate students receive financial aid in the form of grants, loans, and work-study programs.1
+In fact, according to the College Board most full-time undergraduate students receive financial aid in the form of grants, loans, and work-study programs.1

 Financial aid eligibility is based on a variety of factors, not just on need and household income.